rajeshwarpatlolla/TimePickerForIonicFramework/README.md

 ##How to use:

-Use the below format in template / html file
+Use the below format in your template / html file

 `<ionic-time-picker etime="slots[0].epochTime" format="12" step="15">`
     `....`